StiensGate928/Srtforge/README.md

   the video via FFmpeg without re-encoding) and **Burn subtitles** (hard-coded overlay produced by FFmpeg’s `subtitles` filter).
-* The progress bar, log console, and toast-style messages keep you informed about each file’s status.
-Stopping the queue requests cancellation after the current item finishes, and an optional toggle clears CUDA caches via `torch.cuda.empty_cache()` once the worker shuts down.
+* The progress bar, log console, and toast-style messages keep you informed about each file’s status. **Stop** halts the current job immediately by terminating the pipeline/FFmpeg subprocesses, and an optional toggle clears CUDA caches via `torch.cuda.empty_cache()` once the worker shuts down.

 Run the GUI once the virtual environment is activated: